Methyl group: Methyl cation

 The methylium cation (CH3+) exists in the gas phase, but is otherwise not encountered.
 Some compounds are considered to be sources of the CH3+ cation, and this simplification is used pervasively in organic chemistry.
 For example, protonation of methanol gives an electrophilic methylating reagent that reacts by the SN2 pathway:

 Similarly, methyl iodide and methyl triflate are viewed as the equivalent of the methyl cation because they readily undergo SN2 reactions by weak nucleophiles.

+The methyl cation has been detected in interstellar space.